felipe-juan/dotfiles/README.md

 * [u/Steve_Petrov](https://www.reddit.com/r/unixporn/comments/z9iz83/gnome_what_a_funky/) for the neofetch config and idea!
 * [@Aylur](https://github.com/Aylur) for inspiration and making those awesome widgets!
 * [@oae](https://github.com/oae/) for creating the best clipboard software I ever used!
+* A lot of people on the internet that I also took little inspirations from!

 <img align="center" width="500" src="https://raw.githubusercontent.com/catppuccin/catppuccin/main/assets/footers/gray0_ctp_on_line.png">